-Every bit as necessary, but often overlooked, is a CEO’s ability to lead during a crisis.
-As all sports fans know, anyone can coach a team when they’re winning and conditions are right.
-But it’s when the chips are down that great coaches and managers prove their worth.
+Every bit as necessary, but often overlooked, is a CEO’s leadership ability during a crisis.
+As sports fans know, anyone can coach a team when they’re winning, but when things aren’t going your way, that’s when great coaches and managers prove their worth.
 In politics, they say leaders are forged in times of crisis.
-It’s no less true in business.
+It’s just as true in business.

-In their recently-released whitepaper examining just that issue, management consulting firm McKinsey & Company argue that there are a handful of behaviors that leaders who are successful in the face of catastrophic events have in common.
+In a recently-released white paper examining the issue, McKinsey & Company argue that there are a handful of behaviors that leaders who are successful in the face of catastrophic events have in common.

-- Mobilizing a network of teams: Great leaders understand that the typical top-down management style and flow of information and decision-making isn’t suited to times of uncertainty.
-Therefore, leaders should set clear priorities and empower their teams to implement solutions.
+- Mobilizing a network of teams: Smart leaders understand that the typical top-down management style and flow of information and decision-making aren’t suited to times of crisis.
+Therefore, the leadership should set clear priorities and empower their teams to implement solutions.
 They should also elevate a network of decision-makers throughout the whole organization.

 - ‘Deliberate calm’ and ‘bounded optimism’: Uncertainty and unpredictability naturally elicit feelings of fear and anxiety in almost all people.
-Great leaders walk the fine line between confidence and realism.
+Good leaders are example setters and tread lines between confidence and realism.

 - Acting quickly and decisively: Leaders who need all the facts and analysis to make decisions are not suited to times of crisis.
 Successful leaders remain calm, take in the available information, and then act clearly and decisively.

-- Demonstrating empathy: Employees are people, parents and children.
-In crunch times, they quickly slide back down the hierarchy of needs to the fundamental questions: will my family, my friends or me be affected or hurt by this?
-Leaders understand that all crises are human situations, first and foremost.
+- Demonstrating empathy: Employees are people, parents, and children.
+In crunch times, they quickly slide back down the hierarchy of needs to the fundamental questions: will my family, my friends, or I be affected or hurt by this?
+Crisis leadership is all about understanding that all disasters are human situations, first and foremost.

 These might seem like common sense behaviors, but the number of companies that have buckled under pressure proves that’s not the case.
 They’re sophisticated, discreet and humble characteristics, and adopting them becomes even more complicated when times get tough.
 Difficult but not impossible, as the following examples prove.